Why It Works

 - Organic powdered sugar still contains a portion of its natural molasses content, lending depth of flavor to this otherwise simple frosting.

-- In this recipe, butter whips best at approximately 70°F (21°C); when too warm or cool the butter will not aerate as it should, making the buttercream seem dense and greasy or soft.
+- When too warm or cool the butter will not aerate as it should, making the buttercream seem dense and greasy or soft.
+Starting with butter at 65°F/18°C provides a safe margin of error, as the frosting will warm as it whips.

 - A small portion of heavy cream helps the powdered sugar dissolve, and improves aeration.